About me

 JULY 2018 - JUNE 2021

-University of Nottingham Department of Medicine -
+University of Nottingham, School of Medicine

 Glasgow, United Kingdom

-Position: Early Stage Researcher
+Position: Early Stage Researcher (MSCA Industrial PhD, HEAR-Eco

 JANUARY 2016 - JANUARY 2018